victronenergy/dbus-mqtt/README.md

 dbus-mqtt
 =========

-A python script that publishes values from the D-Bus to an MQTT broker.
+A python application that publishes values from the D-Bus to an MQTT broker.
 The script also supports requests from the MQTT broker to change values on the local D-Bus.

-This script only works with the D-Bus interface defined for use with the Color Control GX (CCGX).
+This application runs as a service on [Venus OS](https://github.com/victronenergy/venus/wiki).
+By default it is disabled.
+To enable, go to Settings -> Services -> MQTT on the menus of the GX device.

-By default, dbus-mqtt will connect to a Mosquitto MQTT broker running on the CCGX itself.
+By default, dbus-mqtt will connect to a Mosquitto MQTT broker running on the GX Device itself.
 The broker is accessible on the local network at TCP port 1883.
 Furthermore the broker is configured to forward all communication to the central Victron MQTT broker (mqtt.victronenergy.com), which allows you to monitor and control your CCGX over the internet.
 You'll need your VRM credentials to access this broker.
 See 'Connecting